A cloud of speech bubbles spreading out from a microphone on a stand.

 Treats me as an individual

-Everyone’s body and circumstances are different, which means everyone responds to treatment differently.
-It is crucial to have a doctor who takes the time to learn about you and your unique health needs.
-Plus, it is a much warmer experience to work with someone who treats you as a person, not a number.
+Everyone’s body and circumstances are different.
+This means everyone responds to treatment differently.
+Treatments for prostate cancer can also have side effects, like incontinence or erectile dysfunction.
+Find a doctor who takes the time to learn about you and your unique health needs.
+And who treats you as a person, not a number.

 “Treats the patient like an individual, not a problem to be processed or a statistical norm.
 For example, does not tell me impotence and incontinence after surgery will repair over time depending on age and health, but tells me what I, as a unique individual, am likely to expect at my age and with my existing health conditions.”